EthosTeckno/point-of-sale/README.md

 To see the resulting app in your browser
 1. Run this command from your projects root folder: `$ ionic serve`
 2. navigate to [http://localhost:8100](http://localhost:8100)

+#### Conclusion
+As you use the app, you'll notice that the transactions page will show a yellow indicator if a transaction has not yet synched to Cloudant, and a green checkmark after it synchs.
+Play around with it by turning your wifi on/off to see how if would act in a realistic scenario.
+You can see how easy it is to create a cross-platform mobile app that seamlessly synchs data between server and app, while tolerating intermittent connectivity.